 Mike Murphy leads the government and intergovernmental relations efforts on behalf of SMPA, Inc. His 40-plus years of experience bring a vast amount of federal, state, regional and local government relations expertise that benefit SMPA’s clients.

-Mike Murphy recently retired from the City of Santa Clarita where he worked as the City’s Intergovernmental Relations Manager for almost two decades.
-In this capacity, he racked up numerous successes including working to secure over $78 million in federal transportation appropriations, the defeat of a landfill project that threatened a critical wildlife corridor and the integrity of the Angeles National Forest, enactment of and legislation related to transportation, environmental protection, water resource management and retention of municipal authority, and building numerous coalitions to successfully support federal and state legislation, just to name a few.
+Prior to joining SMPA, Mike recently retired from the City of Santa Clarita where he led the City’s Intergovernmental Relations efforts for almost two decades.
+In this capacity, Mike racked up numerous successes including working to secure over $78 million in federal transportation appropriations, the defeat of a landfill project that threatened a critical wildlife corridor and the integrity of the Angeles National Forest, enactment of and legislation related to transportation, environmental protection, water resource management and retention of municipal authority, and building numerous coalitions to successfully support federal and state legislation, just to name a few.

-Murphy served as project manager for City’s successful opposition effort to a proposed 56 million-ton sand and gravel mine.
-He was able to help secure congressional approval of appropriations language preventing re-issuance or extension of prior federal mining contracts, signiﬁcantly limiting long-term value and viability of contested mining contracts.
-He then directed legislative eﬀorts to prevent sand and gravel mining adjacent to the City of Santa Clarita, ultimately leading to administrative cancellation of contracts by the U.S. Department of the Interior.
+Murphy served as project manager for the City’s successful opposition effort to a proposed 56 million-ton sand and gravel mine.
+He was able to help secure congressional approval of appropriations language preventing re-issuance of prior federal mining contracts and efforts that ultimately lead to the cancellation of mining contracts by the U.S. Department of the Interior.